kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 1. The plugin will need to manage the life cycle of the storage resources behind the LVM.
 When some disks are added, removed or failed, the plugin need to process and recover accordingly.
-In addition, the underlying storage resources are varied, they may be  physical disks, RAIDs, and so on, so it's hard to cover all the scenes.
+In addition, the underlying storage resources are varied, they may be  physical disks, RAIDs, and so on, so it's hard to cover all the scenarios.
 2. As provisioners running on all nodes share a same configuration ConfigMap, disk partitions of their nodes are required to be named the same.